 At the Serenity Lodge, we offer males the opportunity to restart the recovery process with a medically supervised detoxification program, relapse prevention education during residential inpatient program, a partial hospitalization, or an intensive outpatient plan.
 Since many of our staff members are in active recovery themselves, they understand the dangers of relapse on a personal level.
 Thus, there’s no judgment or condemnation.

 Depending on where you’re at in life and the length of time that passed between your relapse and today, they may encourage you to undergo Acceptance and Commitment Therapy.
-This process enables Guests to let go of their negative thoughts.
+This process enables Clients to let go of their negative thoughts.
 It can also be helpful in developing a relapse prevention strategy, teaching you how to remain in control and look for triggers that might lead to another drinking experience.
 Once you know how to identify the triggers that pertain to your life, it’s possible to learn effective coping strategies.

 Get Help Today!